linnanwang/AlphaX-NASBench101/README.md

 ## Download the dataset

-The full NASBench dataset with jsonpickle format can be found [here](https://drive.google.com/file/d/100xB4Mj7Hc5I0ljVPo7ATmC2kfhytHuN/view?usp=sharing).
-Dataset size is 138.5MB.
-You should put the dataset into the directory of AlphaX-NASBench101.
+The full NASBench dataset in our format is at [here](https://drive.google.com/file/d/100xB4Mj7Hc5I0ljVPo7ATmC2kfhytHuN/view?usp=sharing).
+Please place the dataset into the same directory of AlphaX-NASBench101.

 ## Usage

-After prepared all dependencies.
-It is extremely simple to get start our search process.
+After prepared all dependencies, execute the following commands to start the search:

 **MCTS without meta_DNN assisted**
 ```